IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Background

 \subsection{Facial Muscles and Expressions}

-Facial expressions are a crucial element of human communication, providing insight into emotions and intentions that others can perceive and interpret.
-The human face, equipped with 43 distinct muscles, is capable of producing more than 10,000 different expressions.
-These muscles, known as mimetic muscles, are organized into three major categories: orbital, nasal, and oral.
-The orbital muscles control eyelid movements, the nasal group manages movements related to the nose, and the oral muscles facilitate motions of the lips and mouth.
-Through the interaction of these muscle groups, the human face can depict a wide array of expressions, such as happiness, sadness, surprise, and fear.
+Facial expressions play an essential role in human communication by conveying emotions and intentions that can be observed and interpreted by others.
+The human face contains 43 distinct mimetic muscles, which collectively enable the production of over 10,000 unique expressions.
+These muscles are categorized into three primary groups: orbital, nasal, and oral.
+The orbital muscles are responsible for eyelid movements, the nasal muscles manage actions around the nose, and the oral muscles control the lips and mouth.
+The coordination of these groups enables the depiction of a broad range of emotions, such as happiness, sadness, surprise, and fear.

-The complexity of facial expressions arises from the coordinated activity of these muscle groups, which pull on the facial skin to create the visual cues associated with emotions.
-For instance, the frontalis muscle raises the eyebrows in surprise, while the temporalis and lateral pterygoid muscles contribute to jaw movements in expressions of amazement or joy.
+The intricate nature of facial expressions stems from the synchronized activity of these muscle groups, which exert forces on the skin to form visible emotional cues.
+For instance, the frontalis muscle elevates the eyebrows during expressions of surprise, while jaw movements in amazement or joy involve the temporalis and lateral pterygoid muscles.